Multipartite Embezzlement of Entanglement: Introduction

 Finally, since the LTW family naturally generalizes to the multipartite setting, a third question immediately suggests itself: \begin{enumerate}[resume] \item Are there multipartite quantum systems with infinitely many degrees of freedom which host \emph{multipartite embezzling states}? \end{enumerate} The purpose of this paper is to answer these questions and to clarify the relation between embezzling families and embezzling states.

 \paragraph{Acknowledgments.} We thank Matthias Christandl and Reinhard F.\ Werner for interesting discussions.
 AS and LvL have been funded by a Stay Inspired Grant of the MWK Lower Saxony (Grant ID: 15-76251-2-Stay-9/22-16583/2022).
+The publication of this article was funded by the Open Access Fund of the Leibniz Universität Hannover.

+\paragraph{Declarations.} The authors have no conflicts of interest to declare.
+No data was generated or processed in this work.

 \paragraph{Notation and conventions.} Throughout, we work in the setting of von Neumann algebras on separable Hilbert spaces.
 A von Neumann algebra $\M$ on a Hilbert space $\H$ is a weakly closed, unital *-algebra of bounded operators on $\H$.
 We typically suppress the Hilbert space. $\M$ is a factor if it has a trivial center: $\M \cap \M' = \CC 1$.
+We also adopt the convention that all tensor products between von Neumann algebras refer to the spatial tensor product, denoted by $\otimes$.
 In the following, all operator algebras are assumed to be unital, and inclusions of operator algebras $\M\subset\N$ are unital unless specified otherwise.
 We denote the scalar product of Hilbert space vectors $\Psi,\Phi\in\H$ as $\langle\Psi|\Phi\rangle$ and denote by $\{\ket{j}\}_{j=1}^{d}$ the canonical basis vectors on $\CC^d$.
 For an operator $a$ on $\H$ and a vectors $\Psi,\Phi\in\H$ we sometimes write $\bra\Psi a\ket\Phi$ for $\braket{\Psi}{a\Phi}$.